 The STAR Schema Method

 To remedy this problem, Oracle developed the STAR schema method for performing large n-way joins of very large FACT tables.
-The SlideShow below examines the STAR query process.
+The following series of images below examines the STAR query process.

 The STAR query requires that a single concatenated index reside on the FACT table for all keys.
 To invoke the STAR query path, the following characteristics must be present: